kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/09_tips_for_writing_yaml_files/README.md

 # Tips of writing YAML files

-When writing yaml files, You can refer to the [Kubernetes API Reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/) to work out what to set for your chosen object type (kind).
-This reference doc is really useful displays example yaml content for your chosen kind.
+When writing yaml files, You can refer to the [Kubernetes API Reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/) to work out what to set for your chosen object.
+This reference doc is really useful and it displays example yaml code.
 This link is for version v1.14.
 But in your case you need go to the link, that's specified with the Major and Minor tag of Server Version in:

 ```bash
 $ kubectl version --short